Supersymmetry

 These supersymmetric particles, or sparticles,have the same charge but opposite spin to the particles we’re familiar with, such as photons and electrons.

 Supersymmetry describes a new image of our universe formed of pairs of particles, but we can currently see only one partner from each pair.
 The unseen particles might be the source of the mysterious "dark matter" in galaxies.
-Although superpartners have not yet been observed in nature, they might soon be produced in particle accelerators like LHC at CERN.
+Although superpartners have not yet been observed in nature, they might be produced in particle accelerators like LHC at CERN.

 This symmetry, which may have existed in the very early, high-energy universe, could be detectable with the ATLAS and CMS experiments.
 If the LHC makes supersymmetric particles, their lifetimes will be fleeting.
 But physicists can deduce their presence from the more-stable decay products.
 In at least one case, such SUSY clues could also be evidence for dark matter.